9 Best Ways to Compress Images in Bulk [+ Resize and Optimize in Bulk]

 Compress images in bulk online using WordPress image optimization plugins.

-Plugins like ShortPixel bulk-compress images from your media library with just one click.
+Plugins like ShortPixel can bulk compress photo files from your media library with just one click.
 You can also set compression levels and automatically compress images upon upload.

-Other popular WordPress compression plugins are Imagify, EWWW Optimizer, and Smush.
+Other popular WordPress plugins that can bulk optimize images are Imagify, EWWW Optimizer, and Smush.

-Furthermore, these plugins come with other image optimization features like lazy loading and resizing, contributing to improved page loading times.
+Most of these plugins come with other image optimization features like resizing, support for next-gen files like WebP and AVIF, the option to bulk resize images, and so on, contributing to improved page loading times.

-Using these plugins is easy and efficient.
+Using them is easy and efficient.
 Their user-friendly interfaces make them accessible even to people without technical knowledge.

 Optimized images will give your site optimal loading speeds and a positive user experience.

-When dealing with a large number of images, it’s only sensible to compress them in bulk.
+When dealing with a large number of images, it makes sense to compress them in bulk.
 You reduce their file sizes and make dealing with extensive image collections efficient.

 Additionally, it’ll optimize and compress your images automatically.